If you're reading this post, chances are that you already have a WordPress website or evaluating setting up a site on this system.

 Why do you need WordPress plugins?
 Pros & Cons.

 The biggest difference between WordPress and other CMS like Wix, Weebly, and Squarespace is that WordPress gives you maximum flexibility, due to all these plugins, for every aspect of your site.
-Whereas in the other CMS, while there are a lot of functionality options present, they are all in-built and you are restricted to them.
+Whereas in the other CMS, while there is a lot of functionality options present, they are all in-built and you are restricted to them.
 If you want to do anything specific which these systems don't allow, too bad.

 This is the biggest advantage and benefit of using WordPress plugins.